Archives Scrapbooks

 • Dates: September 10 (Monday) - October 21 (Sunday)

-• Description: This exhibition features 89 oils, watercolors, drawings, and prints from the Edward Hopper collection, which have never been recorded, exhibited, or reproduced before.
-It spans every stage of Hopper's career, highlighting his sensitive portrayal of typical American scenes.
-The catalog is written by Lloyd Goodrich.
+• Description: This major exhibition consists of selections from the Edward Hopper bequest to the Whitney Museum of American Art, New York.
+It includes 89 oils, watercolors, drawings, and prints that have never been recorded, exhibited, or reproduced before.
+The works cover every stage of Hopper's career and convey his sensitive portrayal of typical American scenes.
+A catalogue by Lloyd Goodrich, advisory director of the Whitney, is available.
+The exhibition is held in the Brittingham Galleries.

 • Dates: September 27 (Thursday) - November 25 (Sunday)